Elvis Costello: Declan Costello

 By early 1973, Costello had determined that the music scene in Liverpool was too small to support his ambition to have a career in music, so he arranged to transfer from his job as a computer operator in the Midland Bank data centre in Bootle to a position as a clerk at the bank's Putney branch.
-Returning to London, Costello moved into the same Twickenham flat where he had lived with his mother a few years earlier, by then occupied by his father (Ross), Ross's second wife, and their infant son.
+Returning to Greater London, Costello moved into the same Twickenham flat where he had lived with his mother a few years earlier, by then occupied by his father Ross, Ross's second wife, and their infant son.
 When booking himself into London clubs, he began using the name Declan Costello, adopting a family name that Ross had once made a record under, because it was easier to spell and understand than MacManus when he spoke on the phone.
-Around this time, Costello accompanied Ross to Costello's first professional recording session, for the R. White's "Secret Lemonade Drinker" commercial jingle.
+Costello's first professional recording session, in the company of Ross, was for R. White's "Secret Lemonade Drinker" jingle.
 Ross sang the lead vocal while Costello played guitar and sang backing vocals.
-(Note: In a little-seen version of the television commercial, in which the lemonade drinker fantasises that he is a singer in a nightclub, Costello and his father mimed instruments as members of the singer's band.)
+(Note: In a little-seen version of the television commercial, in which the lemonade drinker fantasises that he is a singer in a nightclub, Costello and his father mimed instruments as members of the singer's band.
+(Note: Some sources incorrectly state that Ross is the actor seen singing the jingle in the television ads, the writer of the jingle, or both.
+The onscreen actor is Julian Chagrin).
+The jingle was written by Rod Allen, the jingle-writing member for the advertising agency Allen, Brady, and Marsh.)